farleysm8909/CS601_HW6_Farley/readme.txt

 WEEK 6

-Please note the following assumptions for this assignment based on the instructions (The assignment instructions were a little vague in my opinion and, to my knowledge, there is no example to reference on Blackboard):
+Please note the following assumptions I made for this assignment based on the instructions (The assignment instructions were a little unclear in my opinion and, to my knowledge, there is no example to reference on Blackboard):
-- 1 image (at minimum) should be visible on the screen at any given time
+- 1 image should be visible on the screen at any given time
 - the user can cycle through a total of 4 different images when their mouse rests over the image that is currently showing

 How Sam Farley Went Above and Beyond: